Jason Bordoff: Hamilton Project

 In 2005, Bordoff joined the Brookings Institution as the Policy Director of the Hamilton Project, a new organization within the Brookings Institution focused on economic research and policy.
 He held the position through April 2009.

 In 2013, he joined a newly developed natural gas task force at Brookings.

 Obama administration

 In April 2009, Bordoff joined the Obama White House as the Associate Director for Climate Change at the Council on Environmental Quality.
 He subsequently worked as Senior Advisor for Energy and Environmental Policy at the National Economic Council, and then Special Assistant to the President and Senior Director for Energy and Climate Change on the staff of the National Security Council, through January 2013.

 Columbia University and the Center on Global Energy Policy

 In 2013, Bordoff joined Columbia University's School of International and Public Affairs (SIPA) as a professor of professional practice in international and public affairs.
 At the same time he also became the founding director of SIPA's Center on Global Energy Policy.
+Bordoff has been criticized for being too cozy with the fossil fuel industry.
+BP’s 2018 “Communications Strategy and Tactical Plan” lists both CGEP and Jason Bordoff as “opinion leaders” that “demonstrate that BP is a ‘trusted voice’” and “illustrate BP’s energy transition narrative.”